 Long horizons need a harness

-Current models can chain dozens of tool calls and run coding agents for hours.
-In production, the ceiling is usually run coherence across a long horizon.
+Current models can chain dozens of tool calls and run for hours.
+Frontier models are becoming more agentic because they’re RL’ed to do more tool calls, which means better context.
+But in production, the real ceiling is keeping the run coherent over a long horizon.

-Each step can look acceptable in isolation while the sequence fails.
-End-to-end success is per-step reliability raised to the number of steps; at 95% per-step success over twenty steps, the full run is near a coin flip.
-That matched polished demos breaking under real traffic: individual steps passed inspection, then the run drifted.
+Each step can look acceptable in isolation while the whole sequence fails.
+End-to-end success is per-step reliability raised to the number of steps.
+At 95% success over twenty steps, your full run is basically a coin flip.
+That’s why polished demos break under real traffic.
+Individual steps pass, and then the run just drifts away.

 exercise · compounding reliability